All Blacks captain Kieran Read close to agreeing compromise deal with Racing 92

 French newspaper L'Equipe has reported that English and Japanese clubs have been chasing the All Blacks captain and are prepared to outbid Racing 92 or any other French club.

-However, Read appeare keen to test himself in France after next year's World Cup and it has been reported that a compromise deal is close to being agreed.
+However, Read appears keen to test himself in France after next year's World Cup and it has been reported that a compromised short-term deal is close to being agreed.

-In this, Read would only be with Racing for seven months, joining in November 2019.

 Read told the Herald in November that he will bring down the curtain on his long and illustrious All Blacks career at the World Cup in Japan next year.